Posted Apr 25, 2017

 Tropical Coast Top Ten #2: World Heritage Rainforest

-The Tropical Coast is home to a vast area of World Heritage Listed Rainforest – from Bartle Frere, the tallest mountain in Queensland, down to sea level Rainforest at Bingil Bay along the REAL Great Ocean Road.
+The Tropical Coast is home to a vast area of World Heritage Listed Rainforest – from Bartle Frere, the tallest mountain in Queensland, down to sea level Rainforest at Bingil Bay.

 Amazing flora and fauna, quiet mountain streams, freshwater swimming holes and majestic waterfalls.